pwrobberson/Getting_And_Cleaning_Data/README.md

 **Summary**
 -------

 The script, "run_analysis.R", combines several files into a single data set and computes the mean for each measurement that corresponds to a "mean" or "std" column.
 The measurements are made from triaxial (x, y, z) raw sensor signal data from an accelerometer and gyroscope in a Samsung Galaxy X II smartphone.
 The data was captured for each of 30 volunteers (subjects) as they performed six activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying.
-The result is 180 mean observations (30 x 6) for 86 variables.
+The result is a tidy data set with 180 mean observations (30 x 6) for each of 86 variables.

 **Summary of R Script**
 -------------------